xiaolei-lab/SIMER/README.md

 pop.pheno$pop <- NULL
 ```

-If inputting \verb|pop.geno| a genotype matrix, you will get phenotype with fixed effects, random effects, and genetic effects.
+If inputting **pop.geno** a genotype matrix, you will get phenotype with fixed effects, random effects, and genetic effects.

 ```r
 ####################